Open $B$-hadron production at hadron colliders in QCD at next-to-next-to-leading-order and next-to-next-to-leading-logarithmic accuracy: Structure of the NNLO+NNLL prediction

 In both massive and massless calculations we use

 with $d=1$ for $b$-quark or $B$-hadron final states, $d = 1.5$ for $J/\Psi$ final states and $d = 2$ for muons.
 The constant factor $d$ is introduced in order to approximate, on average, the $p_T$ of a fragmenting $b$ quark from the $p_T$ of the final state particle.
 The value of $p_T$ used in the function $G(p_T)$ in eq.~(\ref{eq:G}), and in the scale $\mu$ in eq.~(\ref{eq:scale}) -- when that scale is used in the massless calculation and its truncation, is the one obtained after the remapping described above.
 Scale variation around the central scale in eq.~(\ref{eq:scale}) is performed using the 15 point approach.
 In all cases, the strong coupling constant $\alpha_S$ is taken at NNLL and $m = 4.92$ GeV, both being consistent with the parton distribution set {\tt NNPDF3.1} \cite{NNPDF:2017mvq} we use.
-In contrast to what we do for the FFs, we use NNLO parton distribution functions throughout the calculation.
+In contrast to the FFs -- which are evaluated at different orders in different parts of the calculation as explained above -- we use NNLO parton distribution functions throughout the calculation.